Jarl-Bjoern/Einherjer/README.md

 # General Description
 UNDER CONSTRUCTION

-Not all functions are done
+Not all functions are working yet.

+I spend a lot of free time until it is completely ready and bug free.

+The current use is at your own risk.

 # Table of Contents
 - [How to download and install the tool](#download_install)